Bridging-Center for Higher Education for Internally Displaced Youths in Kaduna State

 Angwan Zawu IDP Camp is one of the six such centers located in Chikun Local Government Area and many others littered all over Kaduna State, North West, and North East regions of Nigeria.
 I located the camp with the help of some staff of International Organisation for Migration (IOM) who appear in a picture below with me and some of the camp organizers.
 This particular camp is occupied by about 2004 people who are mostly indigenes of some Southern Kaduna villages such as Rumanan Gbagyi, Malmo, Shuwaka, Rumanan Hausa, Zankoro, along with many others who have had to flee their ancestral villages for safety from incessant attacks by bandits since 2015.
 The IDPs recount how the attackers repeatedly struck their villages to rustle their animals, rape their women, kill or kidnap their men, and eventually graduated to burning down their houses.
 Their flight to Gonin Gora community in 2020 was due to their sense of total helplessness and a bid to preserve their lives and dignity from bandits who have eventually taken over most of their villages.
-However, as basically farming communities, they have also fled from their farmlands and crops.
+However, as basic farming communities, they have also fled from their farmlands and crops.
 They lament about how households that previously produced more than 100 bags of corn in one farming season are now desperately begging to get 10 cups of corn to eat.
 Their socio-economic situation coupled with overbearing pressure on their host community, have left the families with untold hardships under which education of their children has become foregone for alternatives.
 Many of the youths have resorted to menial jobs within the communities to support their surviving family members.

 My project, therefore, seeks to establish a bridging center for higher education in a safe location accessible to the youths in the Angwan Zawu IDP Camp.
 It aims at increasing the equitable access to higher education for about 1500 youths and children who are in this center and surrounding communities.
 The Bridging Center would provide a hybrid platform that seeks to bridge the gap between established higher education institutions and these youths whose conditions of life would ordinarily not allow enrollment into such institutions.
 Some of the youths have expressed desires to study courses like Computer Engineering, Nursing, Business administration, and others, but without the means of achieving such dreams.
 The center would provide them an opportunity to achieve these dreams, while they can still engage in the jobs with which they support themselves and their families.
 It is hoped that such educational attainments would empower them to support not only their communities, but also contribute to the professional needs of a developing country like Nigeria.